Fix: Windows 10 Takes Forever to Shutdown

 1. Press Windows + R to launch the Run application.
 Type “regedit” in the dialogue box to launch your computer’s registry editor.

-2. Now navigate to the following file path using the navigation pane present at the left side of the screen.
+2. Now navigate to the following file path using the navigation pane on the left side of the screen.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System

-1. Now at the right side of the screen, you will see an entry named as “VerboseStatus”.
-If you see it, right click on it and select Modify from the list of options.
+1. Now, on the right side of the screen, you will see an entry named “VerboseStatus”.
+If you see it, right-click on it and select Modify from the list of options.
 Change its value to 1 and save changes.

-If you don’t see the entry, we can make the entry manually and set the status as 1.
-Right click on the empty white portion and select New and choose DWORD (32-bit) Value.
-Name the new entry as “VerboseStatus” and set its status to 1.
+If you don’t see the entry, we can make the entry manually and set the status to 1.
+Right-click on the empty white portion and select New and choose DWORD (32-bit) Value.
+Name the new entry “VerboseStatus” and set its status to 1.
 Save changes and exit.

-Now you will see all the list of processes which are shutting down when you are on the shutdown screen.
-You can then easily determine which process is causing you problems and carry on with the troubleshooting.
-Most common processes which cause a problem include hardware drivers or network adapters.
+Now you will see the list of processes that are shutting down when you are on the shutdown screen.
+You can then easily determine which process is causing you problems and continue with troubleshooting.
+The most common processes which cause problems include hardware drivers or network adapters.

 Solution 3: Operating System or Driver Problems

-Many individuals turn off Windows Update to minimize the CPU and disk usage when they are working on their computers.
-Windows Updates contain bug fixes for various issues ranging from drivers to the operating system itself.
-It is extremely recommended that you keep your Windows update turned on all the time so you don’t face a problem while shutting down.
+Many individuals turn off Windows Update to minimize CPU and disk usage when they are working on their computers.
+Windows Updates contain bug fixes for various issues ranging from drivers to the operating system.
+It is highly recommended that you keep your Windows update turned on all the time so you don’t face a problem while shutting down.

 In Windows 10, the updates are enabled by default unless you change the settings.
-To check the status of your updates and install them (if available), follow the following steps.
+To check the status of your updates and install them (if available), follow these steps:

-1. Open start menu and type Settings in the search bar.
-Open the first result which comes forward.
+1. Open the start menu and type Settings in the search bar.
+Open the first result that appears.

-1. Once in the Settings, click on Update and Security option present at the bottom left side of the screen.
+1. Once in the Settings, click on the Update and Security option on the bottom left side of the screen.

 1. Now click on Windows Update.
 Here you will see the status.
 You can also click Check for Updates so Windows can download any new updates (if available).